israelcoin/Isracoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Dogecoin-Qt.
+You need the Qt4 run-time libraries to run Isracoin-Qt.
 On Debian or Ubuntu:
         `sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/Dogecoin-qt (GUI, 32-bit)
+- bin/32/Isracoin-qt (GUI, 32-bit)
-- bin/32/Dogecoind (headless, 32-bit)
+- bin/32/Isracoind (headless, 32-bit)
-- bin/64/Dogecoin-qt (GUI, 64-bit)
+- bin/64/Isracoin-qt (GUI, 64-bit)
-- bin/64/Dogecoind (headless, 64-bit)
+- bin/64/Isracoind (headless, 64-bit)

-See the documentation at (http://www.Dogecoin.com) for help and more information.
+See the documentation at (http://www.Isracoin.com) for help and more information.